 Meeting rooms that adjoin other spaces, such as a private office, breakout room or quiet space can lead to excessive noise pollution if sound transfer isn’t addressed.

-For most businesses, there are times where confidential information is discussed, such as policy talks or HR meetings.
+For most businesses, there are times when confidential information is discussed, such as policy talks or HR meetings.
 This is even more present in offices such as law firms, where clients demand and expect confidentiality.
-For both of these instances, GDPR compliance is a huge concern for both the employer and the businesses clients.
+For both of these instances, GDPR compliance is a huge concern for both the employer and the business’s clients.

-All meeting rooms should be insulated and soundproofed to ensure that conversations cannot be overheard, or recorded from outside of the room as a matter of essential practise.
+All meeting rooms should be insulated and soundproofed to ensure that conversations cannot be overheard, or recorded from outside of the room as a matter of essential practice.

 How To Acoustically Treat A Meeting Room

 A common misconception is that to soundproof a room, all that’s needed is to add acoustic products such as panels to the walls.
 In fact, those products are just one element of acoustic treatment (especially soundproofing).